Travel Influencers Used To Have The Dream Job. Where Will They Go Next?

 The past year hasn’t been an entirely easy one for Wiens.
 Pre-pandemic, he’d film five to eight videos in one location before jetting to another: “The audience grows to expect to see Mexican street food, and then the next month is Uzbekistan food, and then the next month is Malaysian food.
 So that diversity is part of the reason people really enjoyed the content,” he says.
 But he’s excited for his new channel, and optimistic about travel in the future.
 “I definitely see hope on the horizon with the rollout of vaccines.
 I think, especially if you do choose to get the vaccine, it will definitely open up some travel based destinations to you immediately,” he says.

-Kloots has a handful of tentative trips planned for the summer, but she says there’s a good chance they’ll get canceled.
-She’s also worried that as more and more people start traveling again, that hotels won’t have space or need for influencer services.
+Kloots has a handful of tentative trips planned for the summer, but she says there’s a good chance they’ll get cancelled.
+She’s also worried that as more and more people start travelling again, that hotels won’t have space or need for influencer services.
 “They don't want to sacrifice the paying guests to have you be there,” she says.

 This makes sense.
 As much as many people are eager to rush back toward a new normal, only 32 percent of Americans are fully vaccinated, and those who are haven’t been “fully juiced” for long.
 Much of the rest of the world lags behind.
 Many travel influencers are then understandably responding by focusing on what their local communities have to offer — and proceeding more cautiously in the industry generally.